areese801/markdown_todoist/README.md

 # Setup

+## Get the latest version of the code
+Clone or Download and Extract the code from the repository to your preferred destination (`~/scripts` is a good spot if you're not sure where else to put it)

+## Configure config files
+There are 2 config files you'll need to create under the `config` folder:
+- `config.json` which contains config for the program itself
+- `todoist_api_config.json` which contains your API token (Sensitive.
+Treat it as such)

+### Configure `config.json`
+- As of this writing (2022-12-20), the only thing to configure in this file is the base directory (for example:  `~/Obsidian`) where markdown files and subdirectories with more markdown files can be found.
+- See [config_TEMPLATE.json](https://github.com/areese801/markdown_todoist/blob/main/config/config_TEMPLATE.json) to understand how the file should be formatted
+- Make a copy of the file and remove the comments to make it valid JSON

+### Configure `todoist_api_config.json`
 - You'll have to create a configuration file with your Todoist API key in it.
 	- See [todoist_api_config_TEMPLATE.json](https://github.com/areese801/markdown_todoist/blob/main/config/todoist_api_config_TEMPLATE.json "todoist_api_config_TEMPLATE.json") to understand how that should be formatted.
 	- Take heed to the notes at the top of that file regarding your API token
+	- Make a copy of the file and remove the comments to make it valid JSON.
+	- Enter your Todoist API Token
+		- To find this in Todoist:  `Settings > Integrations > Developer > API Token`

+### Python Virtual Environment (Optional)
 - The package uses [todoist-api-python](https://pypi.org/project/todoist-api-python/) under the hood so that needs to be installed and available to whichever Python3 installation or virtual environment you use
 	- You may find [make_env.sh](https://gist.github.com/areese801/e51773aefa16a826459aba075c852630) useful for setting up a Python Virtual Environment, but YMMV